apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

 General Concepts

 #.
 DELL EMC Networker POLICIES are presented as Backup Provider Offerings to Cloudstack.
-   At that level we can set the Protection Period (aka Expiration) to specify when old backups will expire.
+   At that level we can set the Protection Period (aka Expiration) to specify when backups will expire.
 Restricted data zones can also be defined in POLICIES to create fine grain permissions.
+#.
+As per EMC Networker Glossary and design those POLICIES are not actually used.
+They act as a placeholder
+   for the backup offerings and the retention policies.
 #.
 DELL EMC Networker has no ability to initiate backup tasks for KVM Virtual Machines at the moment.
    The implementation is based on manual save sets initiated by the Cloudstack Networker plugin.
 #.
 The tag -CSBKP- in the comment of the POLICY indicates that this policy is available to Cloudstack